singhdeepesh/singhdeepesh/README.md

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a student at present and I intend on being one all my life :)

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I'll soon begin my PhD at the University of Queensland, Australia
-- 🌱 I’m currently learning everything 🤣
+- 📝 I’m currently learning about Complexity Theory and Quantum Computation
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking forward to collaborate with other researchers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 💣 2020 Goals: Staying alive
 - ⚡ Fun fact: I love to draw and play guitar / drums

 ### Spotify Playing 🎧